How to Arrange a Funeral in the UK: 7-Day Timeline

 Step 1: Contact Funeral Directors

 The first practical step is choosing a funeral director.
-You don't need to rush this decision—most funeral directors can arrange a funeral within 2-3 weeks, giving you time to compare options.
+According to Which?, you don't need to rush this decision—most funeral directors can arrange a funeral within 2-3 weeks, giving you time to compare options.

 What to Look For